spencerbraun/stats_notes/STATS200/Statistical_Inference_Probability.md

 * $P(|\bar{X_n} - \mu| > \epsilon) \rightarrow 0$ as $n \rightarrow \infty$
 * $X_1 ...
 X_i \sim iid$
 * Need to have  constant variance to apply WLLN -> otherwise must normalize across $X_i$s
+* Convergence in probability - the probability goes to zero, but we cannot say what happens to each point in the distribution.
+We are interested in the output of the CDF in limit.
+* Weak is for a given epsilon, holding that constant, we will converge in probability to zero.
+For strong, we say for all epsilon it will eventually converge.

 ##### Convergence in Distribution

 * $X_1, X_2$ sequence of RVs with CDFs $F_!, F_2...$.
 Let X be RV with distribution function F. Say $X_n$ converges in distribution to X if:
 * $\lim_{n\to \infty} F_n(x) = F(x)$ at every point for continuous F
 * MGFs usually used to show this property.

+##### Almost Sure Convergence

+* The difference between a point and alpha is greater than alpha a finite number of times.
+In the infinite limit, there is some point at which the difference is always less than epsilon.
+* $\varepsilon>0,\left|Z_{n}-\alpha\right|>\varepsilon$

 ##### Continuity Theorem